lwangvaleo/click_calib/README.md

 ### Step 1: Initialize extrinsic calibration

 To ensure the optimization convergence, an initial guess of the Surround-View System (SVS) extrinsic calibration needs to be provided.
-You can either use the nominal pose of each camera or manually adjust each camera's pose to achieve a reasonably good BEV image.
+You can either use the nominal pose of each camera or manually adjust each camera's pose to achieve a reasonably good BEV image (we will provide this tool later).
 In this demo code, we use the original calibration from WoodScape as the initial values for simplicity.

 ### Step 2: Select keypoints